 Advancing the interests of workers and their organizations through education and research

-The Labor Resource Center (LRC) is an undergraduate education and research center located within the College of Public and Community Service at the University of Massachusetts Boston.
+The Labor Resource Center (LRC) is an undergraduate education and research center located within the College of Liberal Arts at the University of Massachusetts Boston.
 The center's work is carried out through three programs:

-- the Labor Studies Program, which includes a BA in Labor Studies, a minor in Labor Studies, and a certificate in Labor Leadership
+- the Labor Studies Program, which includes the Certificate in Labor Leadership

-- the Future of Work Research Initiative (FOWRI), which conducts and disseminates labor reserach on economic and workforce development
+- the Future of Work Research Initiative (FOWRI), which conducts and disseminates labor research on economic and workforce development

 - non-credit community based worker education provided by the Labor Extension Program

 The LRC has a long and distinguished history of contributions to the labor movement and the university.
-In 2010, we graduated our 150th student from the only Labor Studies bachelor's degree program in New England.
-From nationally renowned contributions to labor history, to the regional impact of the "Labor at the Crossroads" series in the 1990's to action research for policy change on the issues of working families and economic development, the LRC has been on the frontlines for almost 30 years.
+In 2010, we graduated our 150th student from our labor studies bachelor's degree program.
+From nationally renowned contributions to labor history to the regional impact of the "Labor at the Crossroads" series in the 1990's to action research for policy change on the issues of working families and economic development, the LRC has been on the frontlines for almost 30 years.